My Los Angeles law office serves successful small businesses, entrepreneurs and creative individuals.

 1. I paid a designer to make something for me, so now I own the design and can use it for free however I want.

 Example: I spent $5,000 to have my website designed for me, and now I can use the design from the site on social networking sites.

 This is not true.
-Unless you have a “work for hire” agreement in writing, you do not own the work your web developer did on your behalf.
-Your web developer still owns it.
-You should have an attorney draft a work-for-hire agreement with specific legally binding language that gives you ownership of the copyrightable material from the site and the right to do whatever you want with it.
+Unless you have a “work for hire” or assignment agreement in writing, you do not likely own the work your web developer did on your behalf.
+Your web developer likely still owns it.
+Generally, you should have an attorney draft a work-for-hire or assignment agreement with specific legally binding language that gives you ownership of the copyrightable material from the site and the right to do whatever you want with it.